 - Limit access to resources: Has this happened to you?
 In the morning, you place your lunch in the company refrigerator and when you come back for it at noon… *poof* it’s gone!
 Many people are shocked by this, but not me.
 The fundamental problem is a community refrigerator has no means to granulize access so only you take your own lunch.
 Fortunately, software doesn’t have this problem, and its common practice to harden, or lock down the access to only the resources that need access.
 The Web is chock-full of hardening guides, like this one if you’re running a Word Press site.
 You should try to harden your site all three levels: the operating system, the web server, and the web application itself.

 - Use strong passwords: You need a username and password to place files on your web server or to update content.
 Make sure you’re using not using the default password and chose a password which is difficult to guess.
-Microsoft provides a nice to tool to test the entropy of your password.
 If you’re logging in over an insecure protocol like HTTP or FTP then your password is sent “in the clear” making it easy to intercept, especially over public Wi-Fi networks.
 Yes, you look cool updating your blog from the coffee shop, but it’s become far too easy to get your passwords compromised in such places so avoid it where possible.